Surinder Singh Sodhi: Attack on DSP Gurbachan Singh

 On 29 October 1983, Surinder Singh Sodhi with Makhan Singh Babbar and Labh Singh attacked retired DSP (Deputy Superintenat of Police) Gurbachan Singh also known as Bachan Singh.
 Gurbachan was at a shop owned by his son.
 Sodhi and the others first disguised themselves as police officers.
 They then made their way to Gurbachan.
 Sodhi, Makhan, and Labh attacked Gurbachan and his security with stenguns.
 The attack turned into a 30 minute shootout with a constable and salesmen being killed.
 A head constable, Karnail Singh, would later die of his wounds.
 Gurbachan lived by taking cover and playing dead.
 Surinder Singh Sodhi was injured in the attack.
 Makhan Singh was also injured in the attack and would receive blood from Manbir Singh Chaheru to live.
 Gurbachan Singh had tortured Amrik Singh He also had tortured Kulwant Singh Nagoke and after killed him in an extrajudicial execution.
 He was also involved in other extrajudicial executions.
 He had been named by Jarnail Singh as an enemy of the Panth and someone who, "..drank Sikh blood".

 Jewellery store robbery

 On 26 November 1983, Surinder Singh Sodhi robbed 1,500,000 rupees (Equivalent to 25,000,000 rupees in 2023, or US$305,000 in 2023) from a jewellery shop in Karol Bagh, Delhi.

-Attack on Deputy Speaker Ved Pal

-On 9 March 1984, Surinder Singh Sodhi along with Labh Singh, and Gurmit Singh (alias Sukha) attacked the motorcade of Deputy Speaker of the Haryana Legislative Assembly Ved Pal with stenguns while on a motorcycle.
-Ved Pal was attacked when he was going from Delhi to Karnal.
-MLA Shanti Devi was along with Ved Pal at the time of the attack.
-Labh Singh and his associates opened fire from a motorcycle with stenguns.
-The driver was killed, and a gunman seriously injured.
-Others escaped with minor injuries.

-Killing DSGMC President Harbans Singh Manchanda

-On 28 March 1984, Surinder Singh Sodhi killed Delhi Sikh Gurudwara Management Committee president Harbans Singh Manchanda.
-Manchanda was killed in broad daylight in Delhi.
-He had become enemies with Akali Dal after holding his presidency 2 years after his term expired.
-He was also targeted for his links with Indira Gandhi's Congress.
-Manchanda had stopped at a red light in his car.
-Sodhi and another walked up to him and pumped 7 bullets into Manchanda.
-The driver was also shot when he tried to intervene.
-Manchanda's bodyguard missed all the shots he fired.
-The driver survived.
-The killing was described as greatly planned and led to suspicions of an insider who helped.